 Just because you dropped the pounds doesn’t mean you can eat as much as you did before your weight loss.
-Continue to plan your meals, especially snacks to avoid reaching out to the available high sugar foods.
+Continue to plan your meals, especially snacks to avoid reaching for available high-sugar foods.

-Losing weight and maintaining ideal body shape is not a one-time event.
+Losing weight and maintaining an ideal body shape are not one-time events.
 You have to continue improving your eating habits, dropping bad habits and adopting healthier ways of providing your body with the nutrition it needs for optimal performance.
-If you believe you have lost the weight forever and can now indulge in the foods that piled up the extra pounds in the first place, you are so wrong!
+If you believe you have lost the weight forever and can now indulge in the food that piled up the extra pounds in the first place, you are so wrong!
 If you want to keep your body where it is, you need to continue doing what made you achieve it.
-Otherwise, you are back at your starting point before you finished celebrating your new shape.
+Otherwise, you are back at your starting point before you even finished celebrating your new shape.

 Cortisol, the stress hormone that releases when we are under pressure, causes the body to metabolise food more slowly.
-Also, the types of food we crave when we’re stressed tend to be high in sugars.
-Try to make a constant effort to exercise daily and take 5 minutes per day to meditate and detach from the stress.
+Also, the types of food we crave when we’re stressed tend to be high in sugar.
+Try to make a constant effort to exercise daily, and take 5 minutes per day to meditate and detach from the stress.

 Also, try to identify the stress-inducing events in your life and take action to cut them off.
-Experts also recommend spending more time with family and friends who you can share your troubles with, practising yoga, unplugging from technology, going for long walks, spending time in the outdoors, and smiling a lot can help reduce stress.
-Whatever works for you, make sure you make time every week to release the toxic tension coursing through your system.
+Experts recommend spending more time with family and friends whom you can share your troubles with.
+Practising yoga, unplugging from technology, going for long walks, spending time in the outdoors, and smiling a lot can help reduce stress.
+Whatever works for you, make sure you take the time every week to release the toxic tension coursing through your system.

-If you’ve been doing the same workout for over two-three months, your body isn’t being challenged anymore, meaning it’s not burning as many calories as it used to.
-You might have heard of a gym plateau amongst professional athletes, but certainly it’s not limited to athletes.
+If you’ve been doing the same work out for over two-three months, your body isn’t being challenged anymore, meaning it’s not burning as many calories as it used to.
+You might have heard of a gym plateau amongst professional athletes, but it’s certainly not limited to athletes.
 If your body is not subjected to increased physical activity, there comes a time when you stop seeing results.
 In addition to this, doing the same thing over and over again is not the best way of keeping your motivation high.
-Add some flair to your fitness program by performing different types of workouts.
-Apart from preventing a plateau, it helps to break the monotony of your routine, increasing your weight loss significantly.
+Add some flair to your fitness programme by performing different types of workouts.
+Apart from preventing a plateau, it helps to break the monotony of your routine, increasing your weight loss potential significantly.

-If you’ve recently lost weight, you would have probably celebrated your success, and rightly so!
-But if your celebrations involve big portions of your favourite, high fat, high sugar treats, then there is a possibility that this is the reason you’ve gained back some of the weight which can then lead you to emotional eating and craving those high fat, high sugary foods.
+If you’ve recently lost weight, you’ve probably celebrated your success, and rightly so!
+But if your celebrations involve big portions of your favourite, high fat, high sugar treats, then there is a possibility that this is the reason you’ve gained back some of the weight, which can then in itself lead you to emotional eating and craving those foods again.
 It’s a vicious cycle!
 Instead of celebrating with food, celebrate by buying new clothes or even booking an active holiday!

-It’s defeating the purpose of celebrating the success of your weight loss programme by devouring sugar-heavy junk foods that pack hundreds of calories back into your body.
-Food should be out of the question, there are many other ways of congratulating yourself.
+It’s defeating the purpose of celebrating the success of your weight-loss programme to devour sugar-heavy junk foods that pack hundreds of calories back into your body.
+Food should be out of the question, as there are many other ways of congratulating yourself.
 If an active holiday is not in your budget at the moment, you can always treat yourself to a relaxing spa day, or even just a facial!

-There is a long list of medications that can cause your weight to increase.
-Some drugs stimulate the appetite or slow the body’s metabolism as well as cause water retention or cause a drop in stamina which results in eating more food for energy and reduce physical activity levels which of course leads to weight gain.
-If you suspect your medication is causing weight gain, make an appointment with your doctor and ask if you are on the correct dosage or if there might be an alternative that doesn’t affect your weight.
+There is a long list of medication that can cause your weight to increase.
+Some drugs can stimulate your appetite, slow the body’s metabolism, cause water retention or reduce your stamina which results in eating more food for energy and reducing physical activity levels, leading to weight gain.
+If you suspect that your medication is causing weight gain, make an appointment with your doctor and ask if you are on the correct dosage or if there might be an alternative that doesn’t affect your weight.

-You may find that your friends and family are proud of your new body, but you may find that they push you to eat more high-calorie foods or give you a double serving—it’s ok to say “no, thank you.”
+You may find that while your friends and family are proud of your new body, they push you to eat more high-calorie food or give you a double serving—it’s OK to say, “no, thank you.”
 Get used to the idea that it’s OK to leave food on your plate.
 Soon, friends and family will come to respect your decisions!

 Losing weight can be easy, the hard part is maintaining the weight after losing it.
 If you have regained more weight after a short period of weight loss, you are not alone.
-Make sure to keep these reasons handy to keep your weight where you want it to be after shedding it and remember to measure your success by different means and not just the scales!
+Make sure to keep these reasons handy to keep your weight where you want it to be after shedding it, and remember to measure your success by different means, not just the scale!